 The ten essays in Future Challenges of Cities in Asia engage with some of the most critical urban questions of the near future across Asia.
 These comprise socio-economic and cultural transitions as a result of urbanization; environmental challenges, especially questions of climate change, natural disasters, and environmental justice; and the challenges of urban infrastructure, built form, and new emerging types of urban settlements.
 The essays demonstrate that it is increasingly difficult to conceptualize the ‘urban’ as one particular type of settlement.
 Rather, it would be more accurate to say that the ‘urban’ characterizes a global transition in the way we are beginning to think about settlements.
 This book is of interest not only to researchers interested in comparative and inter-disciplinary research, but also to urban practitioners more broadly, illustrating through concrete cases the challenges that urban regions in Asia and beyond are facing, and the various opportunities that exist for dealing with these challenges.

-Dr. Paul Rabé is Coordinator of the Urban Knowledge Network Asia (UKNA), based at the International Institute for Asian Studies in Leiden.
-He is also Senior Land Expert at the Institute for Housing and Urban Development Studies at Erasmus University Rotterdam, as well as the Editor of the Asian Cities Series.
+Paul Rabé is Academic Coordinator of Cities Programs at the International Institute for Asian Studies (IIAS) in Leiden.
+He is also Senior Land Expert at the Institute for Housing and Urban Development Studies (IHS) at Erasmus University Rotterdam, and Editor of the Asian Cities Series of IIAS and Amsterdam University Press.

 Dr. R. Parthasarathy is a MEGA Chair Professor and Director, Gujarat Institute of Development Research.